puppetlabs/puppet-strings/README.md

 In order to install the strings module, simply `git clone` this repository into your `modulepath` (i.e. `/etc/puppet/modules`).
-This module is also available on the puppet forge and can be installed with `puppet module install puppetlabs-strings`.
+This module is also available on the [Puppet Forge](https://forge.puppetlabs.com/puppetlabs/strings) and can be installed with `puppet module install puppetlabs-strings`.

 Running Puppet Strings
 -----